thesimon642/Chess-2D/README.md

 # Chess-2D
-A chess engine for unity
+A chess engine for unity.
+It can be played with local multiplayer.